Kris Johnson, Ph.D.

-Before joining TNC in 2012, Kris was the Sustainability Scientist at the University of Minnesota’s Institute on the Environment.
-He received a bachelor’s degree from Bowdoin College and completed an M.S. and Ph.D. in conservation biology at the University of Minnesota.
+Before joining TNC in 2012, Kris was the sustainability scientist at the University of Minnesota’s Institute on the Environment.
+He received a bachelor’s degree from Bowdoin College and completed a M.S. and Ph.D. in conservation biology at the University of Minnesota.
 Kris was a Fulbright Scholar, a MacArthur Scholar and remains a Senior Fellow in Sustainable Agricultural Systems at the University of Minnesota.